nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/nxql.md

 ## List Properties

-A Nuxeo property representing a list of simple values (like `dc:subjects`) can be queried as if it represented a simple value, and Nuxeo will automatically expand the query to match any of the value in the list.
+A Nuxeo property representing a list of simple values (like `dc:subjects`) can be queried as if it represented a simple value, and Nuxeo will automatically expand the query to match any of the values in the list.
 The following example will find the documents where **any** subject is _foo_:

 ```sql
 SELECT * FROM Document WHERE dc:subjects = 'foo'